MariaAngela24/introduction-to-computer-science/lab_14.md

 In this lab, you will use costumes and movement to create simple SNAP animations.
 You will also use broadcast and receive blocks to trigger actions in sprites.

+Be sure to label each section of code with the problem number and a short explanation of what that section of code does.

-## Minimum Viable Product: Run, Spot, Run!
+## Minimum Viable Product: Walking the dog

 1a) In a SNAP project, click on the Costumes tab.
 Then, click on the file menu and choose the "Costumes" option.